Skip to Main Content

 Income-Contingent Repayment Plan

-If you need lower parent PLUS loan payments and want to remain within the federal Direct Loan system, you can also consider pursuing an Income-Contingent Repayment (ICR) Plan.
+If you need lower parent PLUS loan payments and want to remain within the federal Direct Loan system, consider an Income-Contingent Repayment (ICR) Plan.

 Under an ICR Plan, your monthly payment is based on 20 percent of your discretionary income or an income-adjustment amount based on what you’d pay over 12 years under a fixed payment plan — whichever is less.
 You’ll need to recertify your income and family size annually, which can increase or decrease your monthly payments.